British Toy Industry sales drop by -6% year-on-year due to external factors, but there is light at the end of the tunnel.

-Although total sales for the year were down to £3.2 billion, the UK toy market is still the largest in Europe with Germany closing the gap in second place.
-The results were announced at Toy Fair, which is taking place at Olympia London this week.
+Although total sales for the year were down to £3.2 billion, the UK toy market is still the largest in Europe, with Germany closing the gap in second place.
+The results were announced at the Toy Fair, which is taking place at Olympia London this week.

 “2019 was an unusual year by any standards.
 The ongoing question that is Brexit had a dampening effect on consumer confidence whilst a general election in the middle of the busiest trading month of the year wasn’t helpful,” commented Natasha Crookes of the British Toy and Hobby Association.

-2019 was a bumper year with more than 32,000 new toy products launched.
-Although sales in the British Toy Industry were down overall, there was some light among the gloom.
+2019 was a bumper year, with more than 32,000 new toy products launched.
+Although sales in the British Toy Industry were down overall, there was some light in the gloom.

 Action figure sales grew by 9%, and even board games and puzzles saw a slight increase in sales of 1%.
-Collectables was once again the hottest products in the toy market, making up more than 20% of all toys sold.
+Collectables were once again the hottest product in the toy market, making up more than 20% of all toys sold.

-But, with so many blockbusters launched to close to Christmas, the movie industry was unable to reduce the overall falls in toy sales.
+But, with so many blockbusters launched too close to Christmas, the movie industry was unable to reduce the overall fall in toy sales.

 Frozen is one of the movies expected to be a major boost to the British Toy Industry in the first-half of 2020.

 For the remainder of the year and in the absence of a new craze so far, it will be the toy brands themselves, which are expected to be the big market drivers, as the market looks open for toy companies to make their mark.

 “We are entering a new era with many structural and economic changes ahead,” commented Frederique Tutt, a global toy analyst at the NPD Group.